The Child Pedestrian and Blind Spots Around Trucks

 Did this Initiative come as a natural fit to the other safe scholar programs by Imperial Road Safety?

 It is seen as a natural extension of the program.
 By introducing a truck to learners in "real" life they actually see the size of the vehicle.
-Also, really eye opening was the fact that the driver can’t see the learners, and how many people think that because of the size of the truck the driver can see everything.
+Also, really eye-opening was the fact that the driver can’t see the learners, and how many people think that because of the size of the truck the driver can see everything.
 The reality is something much different.

 How has this come about and what are the specific objectives of this Initiative?

-Tanker Services, a division of Imperial, realized that due to the nature of their routes and operating in some of the most rural areas in South Africa, they can educate the youth along those routes about road safety and influence behavior.
+Tanker Services, a division of Imperial, realized that due to the nature of their routes and operating in some of the most rural areas in South Africa, they can educate the youth along those routes about road safety and influence behaviour.
 This could eventually change habits and achieve the objective of reducing road incidents and saving lives.

 Do you believe that there is a general lack of awareness among road users about blind spots and visibility in traffic?